myltik/azure-docs.ru-ru/articles/app-service-logic/app-service-logic-create-a-b2b-process.md

 <properties
-   pageTitle="Создание процесса B2B в службе приложений Azure | Microsoft Azure" description="Общие сведения по созданию процесса ";бизнес-бизнес";" services="logic-apps" documentationCenter=".net,nodejs,java"
+   pageTitle="Creating a B2B process in Azure App Service | Microsoft Azure" description="Overview of how to create a Business-to-Business Process" services="logic-apps" documentationCenter=".net,nodejs,java" authors="rajram"
-   authors="rajram"